piotrkukucharski/thinks/README.md

 * Rethink organization of code mostly for front
 * Addition of support for an upload and file review
 * Start using in RxDatabase
-* Adding attributes to records
+* Adding attributes for records
 * Rethink design(what is there now cannot be called a thoughtful design)

 ## Features